kappter/blocktime/README.markdown

 - **Legend**: Scrollable strip showing all categories and colors.
 - **Dark Mode**: Toggle between light and dark themes.
 - **Enhanced Report**: Includes student name, dynamic summary with motivational text, table, color-coded week view (all 7 days), and pie chart.
-- **PDF Export**: Download the report as a PDF with name, summary, table, week view, and pie chart.
+- **PDF Export**: Download the report as a PDF in landscape orientation with name, summary, table, week view (larger, spanning ~260mm), and pie chart (~100mm), with improved text readability.
 - **Reset Option**: Clear the grid to start over.
 - **Mobile-Friendly**: Single-day view, touch and click support, responsive design.